twilio/twilio-php/README.md

 ## Installation

-You can install **twilio-php** via PEAR or by downloading the source.
+You can install **twilio-php** via composer or by downloading the source.

-#### Via PEAR (>= 1.9.3):

-PEAR is a package manager for PHP.
-Open a command line and use these PEAR commands to download the helper library:

-    $ pear channel-discover twilio.github.com/pear
-    $ pear install twilio/Services_Twilio

-If you get the following message:

-    $ -bash: pear: command not found

-you can install PEAR from their website, or download the source directly.

 #### Via Composer: